-It is recommended to create /etc/lfs-release for compatibility with non systemd branch.
+It may be a good idea to create an /etc/lfs-release file.
 By having this file, it is very easy for you (and for us if you need to ask for help at some point) to find out which LFS version is installed on the system.
 Create this file by running:

-'''

-echo 20160304-systemd > /etc/lfs-release
+echo 8.3 > /etc/lfs-release

-'''